core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Note that different Deterministic Requests result in different cache entries at the proxy.
 This includes the case where different plain group requests differ only in their set of ETag Options, as defined in {{Section 3.2.2 of I-D.ietf-core-groupcomm-bis}}.

-That is, even though the servers would produce the same plain CoAP responses in reply to two different Deterministic Requests, those will result in different protected responses to each respective Deterministic Request, hence in different cache entries at the proxy.
+That is, even though the servers would produce the same plain CoAP responses when replying to two different Deterministic Requests, those will result in different protected responses to each respective Deterministic Request, hence in different cache entries at the proxy.

 Thus, given a plain group request, a client needs to reuse the same set of ETag Options, in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
 However, while this would prevent the caching at the proxy to be inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.